Website Launch Strategy 101: Pre-Launch

 When website hosting changes, one of the most common issues that businesses can face is that all of their emails stop sending, receiving – or working altogether!

-This outage on day one can be disastrous, so make sure your website partners are fully clued in on your current technical setup.
+This outage on day one can be disastrous, so make sure your website partners or digital agency are fully clued in on your current technical setup.

 Make sure you’ve got the rights to use your website images